-Nura practices commercial and civil litigation.
-She receives instructions in a wide range of areas, with a focus on contract, negligence, intellectual property, employment, human rights, privacy, media, trust, and relationship property matters.
+Nura is an experienced litigator practicing commercial and civil litigation.
+She receives instructions in a wide range of areas with a focus on contract, negligence, intellectual property, employment, human rights (including sexual harassment), privacy, media, trusts, and relationship property matters.
+She also works as an independent investigator and represents parties in investigations and inquiries.

 2018 – present: Barrister, Shortland Chambers